Neem (Azadirachta indica)

 Balance blood sugar levels

-Still, there is more evidence to be collected by scientists to prove it on paper, but Ayurveda has experienced and Ayurveda states that neem does lower blood sugar level and there are visible results in the body.
+Still, there is more evidence to be collected by scientists to prove it on paper, but Ayurveda has experienced it.
+Ayurveda states that neem does lower blood sugar levels and there are visible results in the body.